Chinthaparthy-UmasankarReddy/terraform-top-50-realtime--interview-questions/s3/README.md

 # Terraform + AWS S3 Interview Guide

-This document summarizes common Terraform + AWS S3 interview questions and concise, production‑style answers, with example Terraform configurations, for about 3–4 years of hands‑on AWS/Terraform experience.[web:21][web:22]
+This document summarizes common Terraform + AWS S3 interview questions and concise, production‑style answers, with example Terraform configurations, for about 3–4 years of hands‑on AWS/Terraform experience.

 ---